-Now, for business planning, there are online sites that have wonderful tools for us to use to write our business plans; sites like BPlans.com, or MPlans.com, or Vertex42.com, all of these have very useful information to help you get start with your business startup whether it is a small or large business.
-You can also decide to find and hire people who are experts and specializing in business writings and planning to help you with your needs and wants.
+For business planning, there are online sites that have wonderful tools for us to use to write our business plans; sites like BPlans.com, or MPlans.com, or Vertex42.com, all of these have very useful information to help you get started with your business startup whether it is a small, medium, or larger scale business.
+You can also decide to hire experts specializing in business planning to help you with your needs and wants.

-So, how do we plan for our personal goals in various areas of our lives so that we can also be successful?
+So how do we plan for our personal goals in various areas of our lives so that we can also be successful?
 As usual, the best way to learn about something is to learn from those who have mastered what you want to know and in this case will be to establish the habit of planning and setting goals in order to achieve them.
 I am not en expert, but I have done my research, and what I have already found out have helped me so far to achieving some of my goals, and I have many more along the way and on the process to accomplishing some of them.
-I have also already shared previously in brief about setting goals, but now I have another chance to write more in details about it.

-If it was me, I would say, “I want to be forever healthy; Mind, Soul, Spirit, and Body.
+If it was me, I would say, “I want to be forever healthy; Mind, Spirit, and Body.
 I want to be surrounded with people who love me including my family.
 I want to be happy and filled with love all the time.
-I want to be listed on Forbes Magazine as one of the people who made at the top ten on the billionaires list.
-I want to own a house in every country, and have an airplane full loaded with oil or gas all the time to take me anywhere I want.
+I want to have an airplane full loaded with oil or gas all the time to take me anywhere I want.
 I want to be physical fit and weight no less or more than 110 pounds.”
 I mean…I could go on and on.

 Another way of knowing what you want is to noticing the things you don’t want in your life.
 Once I found out I was unproductive, and for the past few years I haven’t done anything worthwhile, this technique was the one that pushed me to want to be more productive.
 And so I decided I was going to make some changes in my life and learn what I need to learn in order to be more productive and achieve the things I thought I was supposed to achieve by now.